jasonwhite/button/README.md

  * Detects and displays cyclic dependencies.
  * Detects race conditions (i.e., when multiple tasks output to the same file).
  * Deletes output files that no longer get built.
+ * Can generate a build description as part of the build.

 ## Quick Example